sscholl/churchtools-dav/README.md

 ### Current state

-* At the moment, kOOLDAV is read-only, i.e. it only supports reading data out of kOOL into another database/device.
-* This is still quite a hack.
+* read-only

 ### Install

-To install, it should be sufficient to drop the contents of this repository right into your main kOOL folder.
+To install, it should be sufficient to drop the contents of this repository right into your main ChurchTools folder.